COP27 blog series: celebrating Scottish seagrass science

 - COP27 blog series

-Tags: biodiversity loss, blue carbon, blue carbon ecosystems, climate, climate change, COP27, COP27 blog series, environment, marine environment, Marine Scotland, nature restoration, Project Seagrass, research, Restoration Forth, science, seagrass meadows, seawilding
+Tags: biodiversity loss, blue carbon, blue carbon ecosystems, climate, climate change, COP27, COP27 blog series, environment, marine environment, nature restoration, Project Seagrass, research, Restoration Forth, science, seagrass meadows, seawilding